jackamsterdam/Yammie-Restaurant-Jones-Backend-by-Jack-with-Typescript/README.md

 *Yammie restaurant is expanding its services online and I was asked to build a REST API for the backend with Node.js for online orders.
 I then built the rest according to Node's Layered Architecture.
 This REST allows you to get all of last day's orders as well as add an order.
 Code is production ready.*

+If you had issues running the program or you enjoyed my project please contact me on Linkedin: https://www.linkedin.com/in/jack-amsterdam/

 First of all the server is deployed on Heroku - To see the last days orders go to:

 https://yammie-backend-jones-by-jack.herokuapp.com/api/orders